 - Put about 1 tsp of oil into a bowl… spread it around to coat all of the bowl

 - Put the dough into the bowl & roll it around so that all sides of the dough is lightly covered with oil

-- Cover with plastic wrap, foil, or I use a silicone lid…& let rise in a warm place
+- Cover with plastic wrap, foil, ( I use a silicone lid.) & let rise in a warm place for an hour

 - When the dough has risen, punch it down to release the gas

 - Turn the dough out onto a work surface & gently form it into a 9 inch log

 - Put the dough into the prepared loaf pan.
 Cover with plastic wrap.. loosely..& let it rise in a warm place for about an hour..until the dough is approx 1/2 inch from the top of the baking pan